Which Do You Prefer: Soft or Sharp? « Arthur Morris/BIRDS AS ART

 • I am not a fan of soft or blur!
 The sharper the better for me.

-• avatar Bill Clausen
+• Bill Clausen

 Sharp is much better!